 Courses may be repeated only once to improve a grade.
-Students who wish to take advantage of this policy should notify the Office of Enrollment Management and complete an "Application to Repeat" form.
+Students who wish to take advantage of this policy should notify their advisor and complete an "Application to Repeat" form.
 Grades in both classes will appear on the transcript, but only the last grade earned will be used to calculate the cumulative grade point average (CGPA).